kyclark/gitbook-metagenomics/unix_exercises.md

 $ diff temp1_ids temp2_ids
 ```

 You should see nothing, which is a case of "no news is good news."
-The don't differ in any way.
+They don't differ in any way.
 We can verify this with "md5sum":

 ```
 $ md5sum temp*